Elastohydrodynamics of 3D chemically active filaments: Results

 \subsubsection{Reversing the activity and mobility}

-In the examples considered so far, we have focused on chemical patterning with positive activity and mobility, i.e.~the solute is generated at the filament surface and slip flows are directed up the surface concentration gradients.
+In the examples considered so far, we have focused on chemical patterning with positive activity and negative mobility, i.e.~the solute is generated at the filament surface and slip flows are directed down the surface concentration gradients.
 This choice resulted in straining flows that cause buckling in the symmetric filaments.
 A natural question to ask is: what happens if the activity and/or mobility change sign?
-Changing the sign of the activity causes the chemical patterning to deplete the solute, instead of generating it, and changing the sign of mobility causes slip flows to be directed down surface concentration gradients, rather than up them.
+Changing the sign of the activity causes the chemical patterning to deplete the solute, instead of generating it, and changing the sign of mobility causes slip flows to be directed up surface concentration gradients, rather than up them.

-Due to the linearity of our system of equations, reversing the sign of both the activity and mobility results in the same slip flows and hence identical dynamics.
-This means that chemical patterning which both depletes the solute, $\activity<0$, and causes slip flows down the chemical gradients, $\mobility<0$, have the same dynamics as those considered above.
-It is therefore only necessary to consider what happens when $\activity<0$ and $\mobility>0$, which we consider for the chemical patterns from \Cref{sec:SqrtActivity,sec:SinActivity}.
+Due to the linearity of our system of equations, reversing the sign of both the activity and mobility results in the same slip flows and, hence, identical dynamics.
+In other words, the sign of $\activity\mobility$ drives the dynamics.
+This means that chemical patterning which both depletes the solute, $\activity<0$, and causes slip flows up the chemical gradients, $\mobility>0$, have the same dynamics as those considered above.
+It is therefore only necessary to additionally consider what happens when $\activity>0$ and $\mobility>0$, which we consider for the chemical patterns from \Cref{sec:SqrtActivity,sec:SinActivity}.

 For the symmetrically-distributed chemical patterning, $\activity=\sqrt{1-s^2}$, the flow is reversed compared to that in \Cref{sec:SqrtActivity}, leading to extensional viscous forces on the filament.
 Our simulations for $\elastohydronum<100,000$ all straighten on a fast timescale and no non-trivial elastohydrodynamics is observed.